May 28 2018 Cinéhaïku Festival 2018: jury and artists announced

 The jurors for the second edition:

-Award-winner Japanese film director Naomi Kawase (president of the jury); Clara Molloy, Director of the Cinéhaïku Association; Thomas Clerc, award-winning French author of several books including Interior and Poeasy; Swiss photographer and poet Christophe Rey, and author of 237 haïkus; Jean-Hubert Martin, leading art historian and curator of international exhibitions including the French Pavilion 54th Venice Biennale and Salvador Dali at the Pompidou Centre 2013.
+Award-winner Japanese film director Naomi Kawase; Clara Molloy, Director of the Cinéhaïku Association; Thomas Clerc, award-winning French author of several books including Interior and Poeasy; Swiss photographer and poet Christophe Rey, and author of 237 haïkus; Jean-Hubert Martin, (pictured) leading art historian and curator of international exhibitions including the French Pavilion 54th Venice Biennale and Salvador Dali at the Pompidou Centre 2013; internationally acclaimed artist Xavier Veilhan; Tsutomu Sugiura, president of the Maison de la Culture du Japon à Paris; Alexandra Fain, director Festival Asia Now.

 artists exhibiting at this year’s festival: